Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: RESULTS

 \subsection{\textbf{Choosing the injected currents}}

 For neuronal models, the accuracy of state and parameter estimates is sensitive to the choice of stimulating current ($I_{inj,i}$ in Equation~\ref{eq:dVdt}) (e.g.~\cite{toth2011dynamical,kostuk2012dynamical,kadakia2016nonlinear}).
-The injected currents for parameter estimations that are shown in Figures 2-6 were chosen with the following three considerations in mind.
+The injected currents for parameter estimations that are shown in Figures 2-6 were chosen with the following three considerations in mind\footnote{Note that these \lq\lq required\rq\rq\ traits for an effective stimulating current have not been systematically studied; rather the citations above refer to informal comments regarding results.
+To perform the study rigorously, one should consider the mutual information between stimulus and response, and between stimulus and prediction, across a range of stimuli.}.

 First, the modulation must be slower than the intrinsic dynamics of the neuron.
 Otherwise, the neuron will behave as a low-pass filter, and the experimenter will not know precisely what current the neuron \lq\lq sees\rq\rq.